Org: Mass Provisioning

 Fill out the appropriate fields, which are defined as follows:

-- Device Name Prefix - Optional name prefix for this batch of Devices.
+• Endpoint Name Prefix - Optional name prefix for this batch of Endpoints.
 The name will be the OS hostname appended to the prefix.
-For example, if you use
+For example, if you use admin-as the prefix, and the machine hostname is "Bob-PC" then the final Device name that you will see in the web panel will be: admin-Bob-PC

 Windows Setup